Spectral finite-element formulation of the optimized effective potential method for atomic structure in the random phase approximation: Results and Discussion

 where $\rho$ is the electron density, $|\nabla \rho|/\rho^{4/3}$ is the reduced gradient, and $V_{xc}^{LDA}$ is the LDA exchange-correlation potential.
 Indeed, the reduced gradient is employed in place of the raw gradient, as commonly done in machine-learned exchange--correlation models \cite{Nagai2019CompletingDF, MLreducedgradientlaplacian, realspacesecondorderML, Reducedgradient3, MLvikram}, to ensure that the resulting exchange--correlation satisfies the scale-invariance property of the exact theory.
 Each component of the descriptor is standardized by using the mean and standard deviation of the data for the associated chemical element.
 The model weights are determined using linear regression, details for which can be found elsewhere \cite{deltalearning1, MLFFwarmdensematter, bishopML}.

-The self-consistent RPA--OEP exchange--correlation potentials for the five chemical elements from $r=10^{-4}$ to $10$ bohr are interpolated using cubic splines onto a composite grid consisting of 1000 exponentially spaced points up to an electron density of 0.01~bohr$^{-3}$, followed by 1000 uniformly spaced points beyond this threshold.
+The self-consistent data for the five chemical elements is interpolated using cubic splines onto a composite radial grid comprising 1000 exponentially spaced points up to an electron density of \(0.01~\text{bohr}^{-3}\), followed by 1000 uniformly spaced points beyond this threshold.
+The interpolated data is then restricted to the radial interval \( r = 10^{-4} \) to \( 10 \)~bohr.
 The hyperparameters consist of $\sigma = 3$ and a regularization parameter for the linear regression set to $10^{-11}$.
+For prediction, the value of the RPA--OEP exchange--correlation potential at radial distances larger than 10 bohr is set to the value at \(r = 10\) bohr.
 A leave-one-out strategy is employed in which data from four of the five atoms are used for training, while the exchange--correlation potential for the remaining atom is predicted, with each atom in turn serving as the test case.
 The weights in $\mathbf{W}$ are optimized using the elitist micro genetic algorithm, which minimizes the testing error across the five atoms and yields $[\mathbf{W}]_{11}=0.7$, $[\mathbf{W}]_{22}=0.1$, and $[\mathbf{W}]_{33}=0.2$.
 These values indicate that the LDA exchange--correlation potential constitutes an important component of the descriptor.
 Indeed, excluding this contribution leads to a significant increase in the error, particularly for the properties of interest.

 In Fig.~\ref{Fig:4ML_potential}, we compare the RPA--OEP exchange--correlation potential with that predicted by the machine-learned model.
 We find reasonably good agreement, especially given the limited amount of training data.
 In particular, the relative Frobenius-norm differences in the correlation potential for He, Be, Ne, Mg, and Ar are 0.113, 0.092, 0.041, 0.058, and 0.092, respectively.
 Indeed, these values are comparable to the aforementioned differences in the RPA--OEP exchange--correlation potential obtained here relative to the cubic-spline framework reported in Ref.~\onlinecite{gwasphericalatomshellgren}.